EqualExperts/you-build-it-you-run-it-playbook/pitfalls.md

 * *Slow delivery of planned work*.
 Your product teams don't deliver in a timely fashion the product and operational features prioritised by product managers.
 * *High number of callouts*.
 Your product teams spend most of their time fighting operational problems e.g. intermittent alerts, deployment failures, infrastructure errors.

 Unplanned operational work doesn't count towards planned product or operational features.
-We've heard this expressed as "BAU work”.
+We've heard this expressed as "BAU work".
 Day to day operational tasks simply need to be completed by a product team, and they constitute rework.
 If the amount of BAU work is excessive, a product team cannot complete planned work when expected by the product manager.

 This pitfall happens when digital services cannot gracefully degrade on failure, when production deployments aren't consistently applied in all environments, and when the telemetry toolchain isn't fully automated.
 Excessive BAU can be hard to detect, because product teams don't always track operational rework in a ticketing system like Jira.
 Product team members might fix intermittent alerts, deployment failures, infrastructure errors etc. without a ticket.
 It can be spotted by measuring the percentage of time product team members spend on planned work, each week.